-Staffing: MGS staffing was stable at 28 full-time-equivalents (FTE) from 2003 to 2011; since then, staffing has averaged 36 FTE.
-Last year, MGS was one of 17 state geological surveys in the USA whose staff is 40% or more female.
+Staffing: MGS staffing was stable at 28 full-time-equivalents (FTE) from 2003 to 2011; since then, staffing has averaged 35 FTE.
+Last year, MGS was one of 14 state geological surveys in the USA whose staff is 40% or more female.
 This compared to 38% nationwide.
-We currently are 25 geologists, 3 information professionals, 2 administrative staff, and 7 students equivalent to ~3 FTE.
-A group consisting of our longest serving staff members has begun to retire, so transferring their knowledge to the next generation is an important priority.
+We currently are 24 geologists, 4 information professionals, 2 administrative staff, and 6 students equivalent to ~4 FTE.
+A group consisting of our longest serving staff members has retired, so transferring their knowledge to the next generation has been a priority in recent years.

 Building: MGS was located in Pillsbury Hall from 1890 until 1970.
 After a brief stay in Jones Hall, MGS moved in 1970 to a building on Eustis Street in Saint Paul, followed by relocation to University Avenue in Saint Paul in 1983.
-In 2015, we moved to our current location on Territorial Road in St Paul.
+In 2015, we moved to our current location on West Territorial Road in St Paul.
 The new building has worked out well.
 Nearly every desk is in use, and the fit and function of the facility are very good.